. . .from Genealogy Trails

 M. Walker, Levi and James Offut, J. C. Head, W.

 Jared S. Hurd, H. R. Woodward, B. F. Brown, and

 The arrival of

-was the most momentous event that had occurred
+the new Governor was the most momentous event

-at the corner of Main and Second Streets, and when, a
+at the corner of Main and Second Streets, and

 The Governor appointed M. T. Simmons Indian

-and sent him to visit the various tribes, and bear a message
+to visit the various tribes, and bear a message

 The first political campaign in Thurston County